 The Crommelin Family

 As one of the founding families of Telethon Speech & Hearing, the Crommelin family has supported TSH over many years.
 Their Daughter Jennifer was one of the first students to attend the school and the Crommelin Family Centre at our Wembley Campus proudly bears their name.

-The largest building on our Wembley campus proudly bears the name Bendat Parent and Family Centre in acknowledgement of the generosity and kindness of Jack Bendat is supporting the establishment of that building.
-More than 500 community groups, clubs and business use the venue every year, totally many thousands of visitors annually.
+The largest building on our Wembley campus proudly bears the name Bendat Parent and Community Centre in acknowledgement of the generosity and kindness of Jack Bendat in supporting the establishment of that building.
+More than 500 community groups, clubs and business use the venue every year, totalling many thousands of visitors annually.